csursprung/GoogleAuthTest/README.md

 # GoogleAuthTest
 google auth test app<br>
-based on offical google example!<br>
+based on official google example!<br>
 test project, code is under construction, use at your own risk